 Some of the standard tasks:

-Read the employee handbook and other similar documents
+- Read the Crate handbook and other similar documents

-One of the most important things we want to make sure is done during this first week is the establishment of mutual expectations.
+One of the most important things we want to make sure we do during this first week is establishing mutual expectations.
 This forms the basis of a healthy and productive relationship!

 Finally, this column suggests activities that will hopefully help the new employee feel more at home.